Misdemeanor Appellate Court: History

-Court jurisdiction
+Jurisdiction

 The Misdemeanor Appellate Court of the Republic of Serbia it is the court of appellate which reviews and possibly overturns previous rulings made by lower courts.
 The MAC also decides on the conflict and jurisdiction of lower magistrates' courts and perform other duties, and it can take other legal actions in other legal matters prescribed by law.

 Also, The Misdemeanor Appellate Court reviews and monitors the work of Magistrates' courts, by obtaining data from the court records and reports required to monitor misdemeanor practice, practical application of laws and regulations, monitoring and analyzing social phenomena and relations, and information on other matters of interest to the exercise of their functions.

 Misdemeanor Appellate Court has a total of 174 employees, of which 65 Judges including Chief Judge.

-Jurisdiction of the court departments
+Departments

 Departments of the Misdemeanor Appellate Court outside the seat of the court, are located in city of Novi Sad, Kragujevac and Nis, and they have same legal authority to decide on appeals against decisions of magistrates' courts, and to take other legal action prescribed by law.

 Article 7 of Law on Seats and Territories of Courts and Public Prosecutors were identified by the Department of the Higher Magistrates Court as follows: